-The Company currently anticipates receiving 510(k) clearance from the US Food & Drug Administration FDA in the first half of 2025, 2025.
-Due to recent changes in the regulations that govern the production and distribution of medical devices in Europe (EU MDR), where the Company has already achieved the first step of obtaining the ISO 13485 certification, the Company now anticipates CE Mark approval in the second half of 2025, 2026.
-However, we can give no assurance that we will meet either or both of these projected milestones, if ever.
+The Company currently anticipates filing its 510(k) submission with the FDA by the end of 2024, and receiving 510(k) clearance from the FDA in the first half of 2025.
+Due to recent changes in the regulations that govern the production and distribution of medical devices in Europe (EU MDR), where the Company has already achieved the first step of obtaining the ISO 13485 certification, the Company now anticipates CE Mark approval in the second half of 2026.
+However, we can give no assurance that we will meet any of these projected milestones, if ever.